Southeastern's Columbia Theatre announces new season

 HAMMOND – Southeastern Louisiana University’s Columbia Theatre for the Performing

-Arts launches its 2017-18 season, offering everything from live music to dance to
+Arts recently announced its 2018-19 season, which offers everything from live music

 The season also boasts entertainment from campus ensembles, said Roy Blackwood, director of the Columbia Theatre and Fanfare, Southeastern’s annual festival of the arts, humanities and social sciences.
 Performances will be scheduled throughout the season.
 Dates and additional information will be available soon at columbiatheatre.org.

 Additional LPO concerts include the Yuletide Celebration, a fun program of holiday musical favorites for the entire family featuring local student choirs, on Dec.
-1 and the “Beethoven Meets the Wild West” on Feb.
-16. Both concerts are scheduled at 7:30 p.m.
+14 and “L’Amour!” on March 8.
+Both concerts are scheduled at 7:30 p.m.

 On Dec.
-8 and 9 at 7 p.m.
-Columbia Theatre will present Hammond Ballet Company’s “The Nutcracker.”
+7 and 8 at 7 p.m., Columbia Theatre will present Hammond Ballet Company’s “The Nutcracker.”
 The classic holiday ballet features professional guest artists and excellent all-star local dancers.

 For Columbia Theatre season or individual ticket information, contact the administrative office at 985-543-4366 or log on to columbiatheatre.org.